 According to TIAA, about half of the worlds’ investors today hold responsible investments.
 In addition, about the same number of investors would consider converting their investment portfolios to hold responsible investments.

 The study showed that this huge desire to invest ‘ethically’ is not only among the baby boomers but has also seen an increase among the millennials.

 While a growing desire may be only the first step toward responsible investing, understanding the different value-based investment models is something most haven’t grasped.

-- Can ESG investments perform better than Non-ESG investments?
+- Can ESG investments perform better than non-ESG investments?

 - Is a nonprofit considered ESG?
 (I think we know the answer there…)

-Fortunately, advisors are fully prepared to explain these concepts to beginners and, this piece will offer a general overview of what consists of ESG investments vs Non-ESG investments to get you started:
+These are some of the questions that still seem to bother a majority of these investors.
+Fortunately, retail investors and advisors are fully prepared to explain these concepts to beginners, and this piece will offer a general overview of what consists of ESG vs Non-ESG investments to get you started:

 Table of Contents

 - The Importance of ESG and Non-ESG Investments

 - Advantages of Non-ESG Investing